What type of content do you primarily create?

 You can also go into each app's preferences and manually turn off Continuity Camera as the default option if you want to go back to your Mac webcam at any time.
 But if you never wanted to go back to your old webcam ever again, we'd understand.

-The best video editing software for iOS and Android
+Best video editing software for Continuity Camera

 Recording video through a high-resolution camera, like the one on your iPhone, is the first step in producing incredible content.
 The next step is editing that video.
 Video editing software puts the finishing touches on your footage to create high-quality, professional videos.